bismark0516/materials/module-1/13_Managing_Inheritance/exercise/README.md

 #### Step One: Implement the `Wall` class

-The `Wall` class can't be directly instantiated.
-It has two properties, `Name` and `Color`, that are readonly.
+The `Wall` class can't be directly instantiated. (maybe an abstract class) It has two properties, `Name` and `Color`, that are readonly.
 Add a constructor that looks like this:

 ``` csharp
 public Wall(string name, string color)